maskmanlucifer/Helping-Verb/README.md

           node app (entry js file)

 ### :wrench: Contributing:
-     If you have any idea to improve any functionality of our web-app or you want to add any new feature in our web app.
+     1. If you have any idea to improve any functionality of our web-app or you want to add any new feature in our web app.
         You can do that by making some good, valid Pull requests in our repository.
+     2. You can report any bug by creating an issue.
+     3. Contribution step
+        i) Fork the repository.
+        ii) Setup local codebase of forked repository (From installation step) ii) Add new feature , remove any bug. iii) Push those chanegs to your forked repository. iv) Create a pull request to main branch.